lincolnyouree/Yellow-Slotmachine/README.md

 ## Motivation:

-* A slot machine is one of the few games I technically know how to play, thus one of the few I considered building.
+* A slot machine is one of the few games I technically know how to play, thus one of the only I considered building.
+The Beatles are the greatest band of all time...

 ## Wireframe: